Unsupervised Detection and Clustering of Malicious TLS Flows: Introduction

-We compare our \mlalgorithm detector with Joy~\cite{joy}, the state-of-the-art supervised binary detector by \citet{anderson2016deciphering}.
-Joy wrongly assumes all flows in the input network traces are malicious, leading to a very low F1 score of 0.22.
-After fixing that issue, Joy's F1 score raises to 0.82, compared to 0.91 for our \mlalgorithm detector on the same data.
-Our detector shows a false detection ratio (FDR) of 0.031\% over one week of traffic from the research network.
+We also evaluate our detector over long windows of time to estimate its false detection ratio (FDR).
+Over one week of traffic from the research network, \tool achieves an FDR of 0.031\%.
 Over four months, the FDR remains almost the same at 0.032\%, highlighting the stability of the detection model.

 This paper provides the following contributions:

 \begin{itemize}

 \item We present a novel \mlalgorithm approach to detect and cluster malicious TLS flows.
 Compared to binary supervised detectors, our clustering approach models separately TLS characteristics from different families.
 This results in tighter models that improve detection and can provide contextual information about the cluster a detected flow belongs to.
 Compared to multi-class classifiers, our approach can detect samples for which family labels are not available.